Vishal-V/100-Days-of-ML-Code/README.md

 - Completed the lesson on Regressions and implemented the same in the mini-project
 - Completed the analysis of outliers in the enron dataset and the Q&A on the analysis
 - Implemented K Means clustering on the Enron dataset
+- Completed the lesson on unsupervised learning
+- Started the lesson on feature scaling